dobots/workshops/docker/getting_started.md

 	docker image list
 	```

-## Create and build  a ROS2 Docker container
+## Create and build a ROS2 Docker image

 4. Create a Docker folder:
 	```